RichardJohnNowell/Citizens-and-Science/README.md

     <ul>
         <li>Featured on all five pages, the full responsive navigation bar includes links to each page to allow for easy navigation.
         </li>
-        <li>Text is easy-to-read with a black Raneway text against an almost white background.
+        <li>Text is easy-to-read with a black Raleway text against an almost white background.
         </li>
         <li>Paragraphs within pages are sensibly organised with a logical procession of subjects.
         </li>